tomerfiliba/plumbum/docs/cli.rst

 From a bird's eye view, CLI applications are classes that extend :class:`plumbum.cli.Application`.
-They define a ``main()`` method and optionally expose methods and attributes as command-line :func:`switches <plumbum.cli.switch>`.
+They define a ``main()`` method and optionally expose methods and attributes as command-line :func:`switches <plumbum.cli.switches.switch>`.
 Switches may take arguments, and any remaining positional arguments are given to the ``main`` method, according to its signature.
 A simple CLI application might look like this::